This post may contain affiliate links. Please read my disclosure for more information.

 1. Revise your budget during economic turbulence

-The first essential money move that you can take is the correction of your present budget strategy.
-Because of the current economic downturn, it is necessary to decrease your fun budget.
+The first essential money move that you can take during an economic downturn is the correction of your present budget strategy.
+Because of the current economic situation, it is necessary to decrease your fun budget.

 Discretionary spending that was ok before, should be curtailed now.